AnvayB/AnvayB.github.io/Code 301/class-06.md

 ### What is node.js?
 - event-based asynchronous I/O runtime
-- used to execute JS code
 ### In your own words, what is Chrome’s V8 JavaScript Engine?
--
+- The Chrome V8 JS Engine is an computer engine that works to display JS code on web browsers
+- The V8 engine coverts developer-written JS code into the machine's language (binary?) so it can be compiled and executed.
 ### What does it mean that node is a JavaScript runtime?
+- node is used to execute JS code from a computer's Terminal
 ### What is npm?
 - Node Package Manager
 ### What version of node are you running on your machine?